Your Victorian Seniors Card means you can enjoy discounted travel in Victoria and Australia-wide.

 - Every Seniors Card holder receives free off-peak travel vouchers each year in the mail to use on public transport in Victoria.

-- Each voucher can be exchanged for either: a V/Line off-peak daily ticket (going out and back on the same day); two V/Line off-peak single tickets (going out on one day and back on another); a Day Pass for travel in Zones 1 and 2.
+- Each voucher can be exchanged for either: a V/Line off-peak daily ticket (going out and back on the same day); two V/Line off-peak single tickets (going out on one day and back on another); a 1 Day Travel Pass for travel in Zones 1 and 2.

 - Vouchers must be exchanged at least 24 hours before you intend to travel and cannot be used during morning or afternoon peak periods.

 - Phone 1800 800 007 or visit the PTV website for more information or to make V/Line reservations.
 V/Line tickets are subject to availability at off-peak times.

 - With a seniors myki you travel free on the weekend within one or two consecutive zones on all metropolitan trains, trams and buses – this includes to outlying metropolitan areas as far as Sunbury and Melton.

 - During the week, you can still access discounted rates at all times on all routes with your seniors myki.

 - If you take a trip in non-consecutive zones, or a trip of more than two zones, a fare for the whole trip will be charged.

 Consider travelling by public transport in off-peak periods.
 It's less crowded and you still get a great discount with your Seniors Card.